 Finally one morning , in the present day, I wondered why I have absentmindedly ignored this mellifluous flavour.
 If anything, my cakes deserve to feel special!
 The previous evening was spent scouring for rose petals.
 A Chinese market bottled thousands of tiny rose buds meant to be steeped in tea.
 I bought a handful and chalked up a simple recipe.

 This egg free cake is entangled with rose petals and mildly laced with cardamom.
 Dousing the cake, is a simple sugary rose glaze.
 Bear in mind, this cake is brimming with the rose flavour.
 Like an opera singer’s high pitched chorus.
 Beautiful, at the same time, strong.
 Hence, I suggest you to feel free to play around with the Rose water measurements.
-We were happy with the outcome but take it down a notch if you like.
+We were happy with the outcome but take it down a notch or add some more if you like.

 This cake takes me back to a simpler time and parallelly transports me to an ethereal one.
 One that my taste buds are familiar with and yet oddly, not.
 I hope you like this as much as we did!